 - Flavorants (optional)

 Method: Candy Meth

-- Combine 1 cup of water, 4 cups of sugar, 1 ¼ cups light corn syrup, and some blue food coloring.
+- In a sauce pot, combine 1 cup of water, 4 cups of sugar, 1 ¼ cups light corn syrup, and some blue food coloring.

-- Stir only until all the sugar has dissolved and then cease stirring until mixture has reached 300° F. At this point you can add flavorants like cotton candy or something similar.
+- Stir only until all the sugar has dissolved and then cease stirring until mixture has reached 300° F (use a candy thermometer!).
+At this point you can add flavorants like cotton candy or something similar.

-- Pour onto aluminum baking sheet and let cool completely for 1 hour.
+- Pour mixture onto an aluminum baking sheet and let cool completely for 1 hour.

-- Use the butt end of a wooden spoon, and smash until it looks like meth.
+- Use the butt end of a wooden spoon, and smash into pieces until it looks like meth.